 Still, I got a bright image.

-I didn’t do awesome on the settings but that is technique, not the adapter.
+I didn’t do awesome on the settings but that is the technique, not the adapter.

 So I boosted again to the 14mm Televue Delos, also with tapering near the top.
 However, the Delos style DOES have adjustable eye relief, and it will take a bit of practice to get the right combo for it.